Introduction

 As as a user service

-A systemd.service unit file is provided to help run spotifyd as a service on systemd-based systems.
+A systemd.service unit file is provided in the project sources to help run spotifyd as a service on systemd-based systems.
 The file contrib/spotifyd.service should be copied to either:

 /etc/systemd/user/